Saranyavarsh/SaranyaC-redis/README.md

 The database supports five entities:

-1)Customer Information as cust
+1)Customer Information abbreviated as 'cust'
-2)Staff information as staff
-3)Stationary store details as shop
+2)Staff information abbreviated as 'staff' 3)Stationary store details abbreviated as 'shop'

 The data is stored as a set with Entity names and attributename as key followed by values.